dherrera1911/sqfa/docs/source/tutorials/toy_problem.md

 ## Conclusion

-SQFA is a feature learning technique that is sensitive to the differences in second moments between classes.
-It learns different features than other standard techniques like PCA and LDA, and can be particularly useful when the differences in covariances between classes are important for classification.
+SQFA learns features that maximize the differences in the second moment differences between classes.
+These features are different than those learned by other standard techniques like PCA and LDA.
+SQFA is particularly useful when the differences in covariances between classes are important for classification.